kevin-smets/caml/README.md

 Arrays are considered to be simple values, they are never merged.
 They will always simply be overwritten if another value or another array has been declared.

+### Gotcha's

+- Nested anchors / aliases are not yet possible.

 ## Usage

 The following will cascade `a.yml`, `b.yml` and `c.yml` from the directory `test/fixtures`.